-PCOD affects women’s reproductive system by affecting the ovaries which produce the female hormones – Estrogen and Progesterone which play major role in regulating the menstruation cycle.
+PCOD affects women’s reproductive systems by affecting the ovaries which produce the female hormones – Estrogen and Progesterone, which play a major role in regulating the menstruation cycle.

-- Growth of Cysts – Many small sac like cysts filled with fluid grow inside the ovaries in PCOD.
-These cysts are follicles that may contain incompletely matured or completely immature eggs, these eggs cannot trigger the menstrual cycle thus impairing the the regular cycle.
+- Growth of Cysts – Many small sac-like cysts filled with fluid grow inside the ovaries as PCOD side effects.
+These cysts are follicles that may contain incompletely matured or completely immature eggs, these eggs cannot trigger the menstrual cycle, thus impairing the regular cycle

 - Hormonal Imbalance – Absence of the menstrual cycle leads to alteration in the levels of all hormones – Estrogen, progesterone, LH and FSH.
-Thus decreasing the estrogen and progesterone levels and increasing the production of male hormone – Testosterone than normal levels.
+Thus one of the PCOD side effects is decreasing the estrogen and progesterone levels and increasing the production of male hormone – Testosterone than normal levels.

-All these further lead to all the PCOD related problems in the body.
+All these further lead to all the PCOD side effects and related problems in the body.

-The exact causes of PCOD can vary.
-According to scientific studies the following factors can lead to PCOD –
+The exact causes of PCOS and PCOD can vary.
+According to scientific studies the following factors can lead to PCOS and PCOD –

-- Genetics – Genes can be a major cause of PCOD.
+- Genetics – Genes can be a major cause of PCOS and PCOD.
 Genes passed to you from your family can put you to 50% risk of PCOD.

-- Insulin Resistance – The link between PCOD and Insulin resistance is very well established.
+- Insulin Resistance – The link between PCOD and insulin resistance is very well established.
 Insulin resistance occurs when cells in the body are unable to use insulin for uptake of glucose which increases the body’s demand for insulin thus leading to excess insulin production by the pancreas.
-The excess production of insulin can impair ovulation and can trigger the ovaries to produce more male hormones like testosterone.
+The excess production of insulin can impair ovulation and can trigger the ovaries to produce more male hormones like testosterone, thus leading to symptoms of PCOS and PCOD

-- Weight – Increase in weight above your Ideal weight can worsen your Insulin resistance contributing to PCOD.
-Also high inflammation levels are observed in women with increased weight which is associated with major PCOS related problems.
+- Weight – Increase in weight above your Ideal weight can worsen your Insulin resistance contributing to PCOD or Polycystic Ovary Syndrome.
+Also high inflammation levels are observed in women with increased weight which is associated with major PCOS symptoms in females.

-Not knowing the exact cause to the PCOD problems – genetics, insulin resistance and obesity are considered as the root to all the PCOD problems.
+Not knowing the exact cause of the PCOD side effects – genetics, insulin resistance and obesity are considered as the root to all the symptoms of PCOS and PCOD.

-Confused whether you have PCOD?
-Here are a few symptoms :
+Confused about whether you have PCOD?
+Here are a few PCOD symptoms to look out for :

 - Irregular menstrual cycles (Irregular Periods) – Irregular menstruation can occur as a result of high testosterone (male hormone) levels in the body thus impairing the ovulation cycle.
-As per research studies women with PCOD get lesser than 8-9 periods a year.
+As per research studies women with PCOS and PCOD get fewer than 8-9 periods a year.

 - Excess hair growth (Hirsutism) – Due to increased levels of testosterone in the body there is excess production of hair on the face, chest, back and belly.
-Around 90% women with PCOD experience this symptom.
+Around 90% of women with PCOS and PCOD experience this PCOS symptom.

-- Weight gain – Studies show around 90% women with PCOD are either overweight or obese.
+- Weight gain – Studies show around 90% women with symptoms of PCOS and PCOD are either overweight or obese.

-- Acne – Male hormone testosterone can make the skin oilier comparatively causing acne on the face, chest and back.
+- Acne – The male hormone testosterone can make the skin oilier comparatively causing acne on the face, chest and back.

 - Dark patches on skin – Elevates levels of insulin hormone in the body can cause darkening of the skin on face, groin area, underarms and neck.